-Someone healthy once said to me that people get sick because they want attention.
+Someone who is healthy once told me that people get sick because they want attention.
 That could not be further from the truth.
-You do not get attention when you are sick, you get dropped and become a has-been.
-You are forgotten and realize most of your friends were only drinking buddies or you were their wingman.
-Out of sight, out of mind.
-People move on from you and gravitate toward a replacement.
-I had a career that was flourishing.
-I was traveling several times per year, all expenses paid for.
-I was challenged, inspired, thriving and growing.
-But my health always catches up.
-It always knocks me down, no matter how high I climbed.
+When you’re sick, you don’t get attention—you get dropped and forgotten.
+You become a has-been.
+Most of your friends were just drinking buddies or casual acquaintances, and once you’re out of sight, you’re out of mind.
+People move on and find a replacement.

 This time, I didn’t climb back up.
 I accepted it.
 I embraced it.
 I shared my story and my truth so that others didn’t feel the need to suffer silently like I did.
 My career fell apart.